messages-from-the-stars/messages-from-the-stars-fe/README.md

 The OpenWeather API is used in tandem with your user location to let you know what days & specific times will be best to view the satellites passing near you.

+We also utilize a geocoder gem that helps us collect a users location thru their IP address.
+[Further info here](https://github.com/alexreisner/geocoder#readme)

 ## Message in a Space Bottle

 So where does this tie in to our original application idea?
 Well this is where our backend comes into play.
 As a logged in user you can visit our website, click on the "Scan the Skies" button and find satellites within your location.
 This button is linked to an API call that gets all satellites that meet that criteria and displays them on your current page.
 After that you can choose a specific satellite that you want to add a message to by clicking on it's hyperlink name.
 You type in a message ( keep it PG! ) and from there we attach that message to the satellite's current location.
 That becomes the message's starting position which is tracked by us and is used to tell you how far a message has traveled since you first made it.
 From there you can repeat the process and keep finding new satellites with messages, track old satellites you had created messages for and see what else has been added since then.